kamazoun/100-days-of-ML-challenge/log.md

 Day 6: January 23, 2019
-Today's Progress:
+Today's Progress: I brownsed some content to give a better direction to my studies of ML.
+Particularly, got some books from the lib for Tensorflow from the basics of Pyhton.
+Useful for me I think, as I need to focus on the Python "essentials" for ML.

-Next step:
+Next step: Tomorrwow start with the books, advanced in Python before tackling Scikit-learn and Tensorflow at once

-Thoughts:
+Thoughts: Good

 Link to work:

 Day 7: January 24, 2019
-Today's Progress:
+Today's Progress: I start reading my book, learn general knownledge about Predictive Analysis and did some Pyhton

-Next step:
+Next step: Continue with these books, quicker

-Thoughts:
+Thoughts: Still good.
+Hbd bro

 Link to work: